Xakkusu/bioshock-quiz/README.md

     The user can play the game whenever they like on whichever device they like, as long as they have internet connection.

 #### Returning User Goals
-- I want to be able to choose between different types of quizes
+- I want to be able to choose between different types of quizzes

-    The user can chose between quizes about Bioshock I to III or all of them however many times they want to.
+    The user can choose between quizzes about Bioshock I to III or all of them however many times they want to.
 - I want to be able to improve my knowledge of the Bioshock series

     If the user wants to learn more outside of the questions they can do so by choosing the "Need more knowledge?"-button on the landing page.
 They will be redirected to the Bioshock-Wiki where pretty much all important information about the games is stored.

 #### Frequent User Goals
-- I want to be able to choose between different types of quizes
+- I want to be able to choose between different types of quizzes

-    The user can chose between quizes about Bioshock I to III or all of them however many times they want to.
+    The user can choose between quizzes about Bioshock I to III or all of them however many times they want to.
 - I want to be able to improve my knowledge of the Bioshock series

     If the user wants to learn more outside of the questions they can do so by choosing the "Need more knowledge?"-button on the landing page.
 They will be redirected to the Bioshock-Wiki where pretty much all important information about the games is stored.